Promote a story or collection

 Note:

 You should not expect readers to read and absorb your story content in autoplay mode.
-People read at different speeds.
-What is a comfortable reading speed for one person may be too slow for another or too fast for someone else.
+What is a comfortable reading speed for one reader may be too slow for another or too fast for someone else.
 If your readers can interact with the story—in other words, they can access the controls to start and stop autoplay mode—that control allows them to read your story at a comfortable pace.
 Otherwise, consider autoplay mode as an attention-getting feature rather than a communication feature.

 Use the following steps to activate autoplay: